Multi-Modal Few-Shot Temporal Action Detection

-In this work, for the first time TAD is studied under a new setting, namely \texttt{multimodal few-shot temporal action detection} (MMFS-TAD), characterized by learning from both support videos (\ie, visual modality) and class names (\ie, textual modality).
+In this work, for the first time, TAD is studied under a new setting, namely \texttt{multimodal few-shot temporal action detection} (MMFS-TAD), characterized by learning from both support videos (\ie, visual modality) and class names (\ie, textual modality).
 More specifically, we introduce a novel {\em \modelname} ({\bf \shortmodelname}) method to efficiently fuse few-shot visual examples and high-level class semantic text information.
 Grounded on a pre-trained vision-language (ViL) model (\eg, CLIP), {\shortmodelname} integrates meta-learning with learning-to-prompt in a unified TAD framework.
 This is made possible by introducing a {\em multimodal prompt learning module} that maps the support videos of a novel task into the textual token space of the ViL model using a meta-learned adapter-equipped visual semantics tokenizer.
 During meta-training, this tokenizer is jointly learned with other components in order to map visual representations into a designated $<context>$ token compatible with the language model.
-During inference (\ie, meta-test), given a new task, our model can induce by digesting few training examples in a data-driven manner.
+During inference (\ie, meta-test), given a new task, our model can induce by digesting few training examples and class names in a data-driven manner.
 With the ViL's text encoder, our multimodal prompt can be then transformed to multimodal class prototypes for action detection.
-To tackle the large intra-class challenge due to limited support samples, we further design a query feature regulation strategy by meta-learning a masking representation from the support sets and attentive conditioning.
-With minor component adaptation, \shortmodelname{} can also generalize to MMFS object detection.
+To tackle the large intra-class challenge due to limited support samples, we design a query feature regulation strategy by meta-learning a masking representation from the support sets and attentive conditioning.